 Otter, Newborn warming Bassinet

-Research, validation and fabrication of a conductive warmer that will prevent newborn hypothermia in developing countries
+Research, design and fabrication of a newborn warmer that will prevent hypothermia in developing countries

 Company: Design that Matters

 Project Outcome: A functional alpha prototype that maintains a surface temperature of 36°C. Each design feature is validated through clinical and user research.
 This Prototype traveled to Vietnam in December 2016 for market research.

 ID: Karan Mudgal

 For district hospitals in resource poor areas who want to treat low birthweight newborns at birth rather than risk transporting them to crowded central facilities, Otter is a conductive warming bassinet that allows thermally stable newborns to avoid developing hypothermia while undergoing other treatments.

 Unlike devices that provide a regulated microclimate that are complicated to use and maintain (for example incubators and radiant warmers), Otter provides affordable active warming that is easy to clean and hard to use wrong.

 Research Objective: User Adoption

 Otter is unique in the landscape of newborn warmers because it warms through contact (like a foot warmer) rather than warming the environment like the standard incubator or radiant warmer.
 Because of this foreign feature, Otter is often met with hesitation by clinical staff, and for good reason.
 With active heating, a simple mistake could lead to harmful outcomes.
 Our research question is this: How might we design Otter such that Doctors, Nurses and mothers feel confident that the baby is safe?